oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 }
 ```

-This will tell Tailwind CSS where to find the classes that you used in your application.
-In this case, you want tailwind to look in `.pug` files located in your `views` directory.
-Tailwind CSS is extremely extensible as you can see by the `theme` and `plugins` settings in the configuration object.
-A deep dive into this is out of the scope of this article but I encourage you to look into Tailwind CSS's site for more information.
+This will tell Tailwind CSS where to find the classes you used in your application.
+In this case, you want Tailwind to look in the `.pug` files in your `views` directory.
+Tailwind CSS is highly extensible, as seen by the configuration object's `theme` and `plugins` settings.
+A deep dive into this is out of the scope of this article, but I encourage you to look into Tailwind CSS's site for more information.

 ### Use Prisma to create your database

 The next task is to create the database for your application.
-This will involve creating the schema, writing some seed data, creating your migration, and applying the migration which will also seed your data.
+This will involve writing the schema, writing some seed data, creating the migration, and applying the migration, which will also seed your data.

-The `prisma init` task from above should have added a folder called `schema.prisma` to your `prisma` directory.
+The `prisma init` task from above should have added a file called `schema.prisma` to your `prisma` directory.
 Replace the code there with the code below.

 ```javascript
 generator client {